 Since 2017, we've focused exclusively on Yunnan pu-erh tea, spending each tea season in the mountains to source and press our own productions for drinking, storing, and long-term ageing.

-Pu-erh tea, also spelled puer (pǔʼěrchá 普洱茶) is a term that means a style as well as a place—pu-erh tea can only come from Yunnan, and can only be made from large-leaf varietal (Dà Yè Zhǒng 大叶种) Camellia Sinensis Assamica tea trees.
 More than anywhere else, we'd argue Yunnan has the most ecologically appealing tea resources.
-Surprisingly large amounts of old-growth, genetically diverse tea trees can be found throughout the forests and mountainsides; all free from agricultural intervention.
+Surprisingly large amounts of old-growth, genetically diverse tea trees can be found throughout the forests and mountainsides of Yunnan; all free from agricultural intervention.
 The most sought after tea comes from these types of growing environments, rather than commercial plantations.
-This is the kind of tea we also like.
-It's more expensive, competitive, and involves a fair bit of nuance and complexity to even buy in the first place.

-As a 'company', we sit in a delicate spot, best summed up by two extremes that we feel are the usual approach; on the one hand, oriental fetishism, exoticism, mystique, and plain old colonial strip-mining of othered cultures.
-Often this is accompanied by imagery and language like 'authentic', 'ancient' and 'traditional'.
+As a 'company', we sit in a delicate spot best summed up by two extremes that we feel are the usual approach.

-On the other hand, the classic 'Western' cultural supremacy approach of paving over everything with fascism; simplification (aka. reductionism), removing every piece of cultural nuance except the bits that look nice, which are readily appropriated, because 'we know best!'.
+On the one hand, oriental fetishism, exoticism, mystique, and plain old colonial strip-mining of othered cultures.
+This is often accompanied by imagery and language like 'authentic', 'ancient' and 'traditional'.
+On the other hand, the classic 'Western' cultural supremacy approach of paving over everything with fascism, simplification (i.e. reductionism), removing every piece of cultural nuance except the bits that look nice, which are readily appropriated, because 'we know best!'.

 The production season ends with our blends being pressed and wrapped into cakes.